kolektiv/freya.docs/core/functions.rst

 State
 -----

-There would clearly be no point in passing the state to and from functions if we could access it.
+There would clearly be no point in passing the state to and from functions unless we can access it.
 We accomplish this in Freya by a set of functions, accessible through the ``Freya`` module.
 Here's an example of getting the state within the ``freya`` computation expression, and reading a value from it (don't worry -- there will be nicer and safer ways to do this!)

 .. code-block:: fsharp